haroldlinke/pyMobaLedLib/README.md

 7. start the Python file: pyMobaLedLib.py with the command python3 pyMobaLedLib.py or python Home/Arduino/pyMobaLedLib/python/pyMobaLedLib.py

 # Installation for Windows
 1. Download the release package for windows.
+2. The programm can be installed in any location.
+It only needs write access to this folder and the folder above.
-2. Locate the ARDUINO folder - normally it should be Dokumente\ARDUINO.
-This folder contains the MobaLedLib folder.
+3. I use the ARDUINO folder as an example here.
+Locate the ARDUINO folder - normally it should be Dokumente\ARDUINO.
-3. Create a new folder pyMobaLedLib.
+4. Create a new folder pyMobaLedLib.
 Copy the downloaded package into this folder and unzip the package.
-4. pyMobaLedLib.bat starts the program pyMoabLedLib.
+5. pyMobaLedLib.bat starts the program pyMoabLedLib.
 With right click "Send to Desktop" create an icon on the desktop.

 # Attention LINUX and Mac Users:
 It is not possible to detect the location of the ARDUINO IDE executable automatically, as it can be installed in any directory